Katy Harris

-Katy Harris (also Nelson) is a fictional character from the British ITV soap opera Coronation Street, played by Lucy-Jo Hudson.
-She made her first on-screen appearance on 13 November 2002, before departing in 2005.
-The teenage daughter of the Harris family, Katy's storylines centred on her family's victimisation by a gang, her diabetic diagnosis and her relationship with Martin Platt (Sean Wilson).
+Katy Harris (also Nelson) is a fictional character from the British ITV soap opera Coronation Street, portrayed by Lucy-Jo Hudson.
+Hudson made her on-screen appearance as Katy Harris for the first time on November 13th 2002.
+The character was featured in several high-profile narratives before her departure from the series in 2005.
+As the teenage daughter of the Harris family, her primary storylines focused on her family's victimization by a local gang, her diagnosis with type 1 diabetes, and her controversial relationship with the significantly older Martin Platt (Sean Wilson).